Skip to Content

 If you’re flexible about the pick-up and drop-off location, you might have better luck getting a car rental.

-We had no luck finding a car (at a decent price) when trying to rent with pick-up and drop-off at the Maui airport.
+We had no luck finding a car (at a decent price) when trying to rent with pick-up and drop-off at the Maui airport the last trip.

 With the car, we were able to explore Haleakala National Park, snorkel at Ahihi Kina’u marine reserve and more.